 Nutritional Psychiatry is an emerging field exploring the link between diet, brain function, and mental health.
 In simpler terms, it looks at how the food we eat impacts our emotional state.
-Current research data point to a healthy diet (ie: lean protein, fish, vegetables, fruit, nuts and whole grains) as prevention and treatment for depression, as well as adjunctive treatment for ADHD.
+Current research data points to a healthy diet (ie: lean protein, fish, vegetables, fruit, nuts and whole grains) as prevention and treatment for depression, as well as adjunctive treatment for ADHD.
 Conversely, unhealthy diets (processed, fatty and sugary foods) are associated with mental health problems in children and adults across nations and cultures.

 By now you’ve probably heard of the term “gut-brain” connection.
 Our bodies house a miraculous, intricate community of different, beneficial bacteria called the human biome.
 Healthy gut bacteria are responsible for nutritional absorption, as well as immune system support and modulation of the nervous system.
 What we eat impacts the health of the human biome, and, therefore, the health of our bodies and minds.